Postal and proxy voting

 - If you apply to vote by post you will receive a postal pack (ballot paper, postal voting statement and return envelopes) at the address you have requested.

 - You will not be able to vote at a polling station.
-However it is possible to hand your completed postal pack into a polling station within the Scottish Borders Council area if you are unable to post it in time.
+However it is possible to hand your completed postal pack into a polling station within our area if you are unable to post it in time.

 Somebody voting on your behalf (a proxy vote)